 Each day, the accomplishments of artificial intelligence multiply.
 AI recently solved Schrödinger’s equation in quantum chemistry.
 It regularly diagnoses medical conditions, pilots jets and fetches answers for our everyday queries.
 And now, it might dance better than you do.

 Ari Kaplan, attorney, legal industry analyst, author, technologist and host of the Reinventing Professionals podcast, recently interviewed Nick Whitehouse, General Manager of the Onit AI Center of Excellence.
-Nick, who is the 2019 IDC DX Leader of the Year and Talent’s 2018 Most Disruptive Leader Award (as judged by Sir Richard Branson and Steve Wozniak), shared the AI trends that general counsel and legal operations professionals should keep an eye on for 2021, including:
+Nick, who is the 2019 IDC DX Leader of the Year and Talent’s 2018 Most Disruptive Leader Award (as judged by Sir Richard Branson and Steve Wozniak), shared the legal AI trends that general counsel and legal operations professionals should keep an eye on for 2021, including:

 - Accelerated adoption – The pandemic has greatly affected the use of AI, spurring businesses and their corporate legal departments to recategorize it from curiosity to necessity.
 For example, 2020 saw many companies having to quickly reassess large numbers of contracts (such as leases).
 Legal AI allowed in-house teams to quickly assess their contracts and take action, helping their businesses survive and thrive.